 I was so proud of him.
 On the way home he couldn’t stop talking about the experience.
 He said he wanted to do it again, which brought tears to my eyes.
 I was so happy he was able to do that, and a big thanks to Amy Porterfield and her team, and the audience who was there for making that happen!

 October is typically speaking season.
 I keep the summer off so the family can spend all summer together and go on a trip or two.
 But during the fall after school starts, I’m usually booked for four to five different gigs within the span of a couple of months.

 Amy’s event kicked it off, and after that, I headed to Minneapolis for Converted, one of my favorites of the year.
 Converted is a conference put on by the crew at LeadPages.
+[Full Disclosure: As an affiliate, I receive compensation if you purchase through this link.]
 I love this event for a few different reasons: